It’s Official: NIH’s Small Business Program Is Back

 What You Should Know

 If you’ve been building toward a breakthrough, now is the moment to get organized, get registered, and get your plan in motion.
-We strongly encourage you to review the forecasted funding opportunities on Grants.gov.
-This is where you will find the new small business funding opportunities, updated to reflect changes in the reauthorized legislation.
+We strongly encourage you to review the forecasted funding opportunities for the small business Notices of Funding Opportunities on Grants.gov.
+In general, forecasts are intended to help researchers prepare for potential funding opportunities, but they are informational only.
+The funding opportunities may take some time to be issued and begin accepting applications.

-Many resources related to NIH’s small business programs are available on our NIH Grants and Funding website, including:
+Take advantage of the many resources related to NIH’s small business programs available on our NIH Grants and Funding website, including:

 - Eligibility basics